 - Threat spotlight: Account Takeover

 - Solution Brief: Office 365 Account Takeover

 - White Paper: Comprehensive Email Protection

 - 13 Email Threat Types to know about right now

 - Spear Phishing: Top Threats and Trends.
 Email account takeover and defending against lateral phishing attacks.

 How Barracuda Can Help

-Barracuda Sentinel is a powerful artificial intelligence engine that learns organizations’ unique communications patterns to identify and block real-time attacks.
-Sentinel prevents and mitigates damage from account takeover by monitoring email traffic and quickly identifying compromised accounts.
+Barracuda Impersonation Protection is a powerful artificial intelligence engine that learns organizations’ unique communications patterns to identify and block real-time attacks.
+It’s account takeover protection prevents and mitigates damage from account takeover by monitoring email traffic and quickly identifying compromised accounts.

 Have questions or want more information about Account Takeover?
 Get in touch right now!